pascallaliberte/pascallaliberte.me/index.md

 <div class="scroll-reveal" markdown="1" id="values">
 ## What I value most

-* I value being <mark>intentional and thorough,</mark> getting to the bottom of things and doing the right thing.
+* **I value being <mark>intentional and thorough,</mark> getting to the bottom of things and doing the right thing.** If you're into following trends, we won't be friends.
-* I value <mark>starting small, iterating,</mark> doing what matters, betting on the long-haul and respecting the natural rhythm of things.
+* **I value <mark>starting small, iterating,</mark> doing what matters, betting on the long-haul and respecting the natural rhythm of things.** Instead of taking a big ambitious bite out of life, why not bet on what will always be true, like the power of compound interest and doing stuff that's a little scary but at your level?
-* In relationships, I value <mark>authenticity, complicity,</mark> openness and truth.
+* **In relationships, I value <mark>authenticity, complicity,</mark> openness and truth.** Open up.
+It's scary but it matters.
-* And I value <mark>improving myself</mark> and making a good environment for others to grow in.
+* **And I value <mark>improving myself</mark> and making a good environment for others to grow in.** Stepping on some toes?
+Better to step on your own first.
 {: .home-values }
 </div>